-We are focused on developing MetAP2 inhibitors as treatments for obesity and a variety of complex metabolic diseases, but we may be unable to dissociate effects of MetAP2 inhibitors from pro-thrombotic effects or other adverse events observed in clinical development of beloranib which may adversely affect our ability to obtain regulatory approvals and commercialize our product candidates.
+We are focused on developing MetAP2 inhibitors as treatments for metabolic diseases including type 2 diabetes and obesity, but we may be unable to dissociate effects of MetAP2 inhibitors from pro-thrombotic effects or other adverse events observed in clinical development of beloranib which may adversely affect our ability to obtain regulatory approvals and commercialize our product candidates.

-Our lead product candidate, ZGN-1061, is a MetAP2 inhibitor currently being profiled for its utility in the treatment of severe and complicated types of obesity.
+Our lead product candidate, ZGN-1061, is a MetAP2 inhibitor currently being profiled for its utility in the treatment of metabolic diseases including type 2 diabetes and obesity.
 Our previous product candidate, beloranib, was a MetAP2 inhibitor focused on treatment of obesity and hyperphagia in patients with PWS, and HIAO.
 The Investigational New Drug application, or IND, for beloranib was placed on full clinical hold in December 2015 by the FDA as a result of an imbalance in the number of thrombotic events observed in patients treated with beloranib as compared to placebo in our clinical trials.
 In July 2016, we announced that we were suspending development of beloranib as we had determined that the obstacles, costs and development timelines to obtain marketing approval for beloranib were too great to justify additional investment in the program, particularly given the promising emerging profile of ZGN-1061.

-Although our pre-clinical animal studies to date suggest that ZGN-1061 has a reduced potential to impact thrombosis and an improved safety margin compared to beloranib, we are working to better understand the impact of MetAP2 inhibitor treatment on thrombotic activity more broadly.
-In addition to our lead product candidate, ZGN-1061, a MetAP2 inhibitor, we are developing ZGN-839, a liver-targeted MetAP2 inhibitor for the treatment of nonalcoholic steatohepatitis, or NASH, and abdominal obesity.
-If a relationship between thrombotic events and our MetAP2 inhibitors is established at therapeutically relevant exposures, we may not be able to obtain regulatory approvals and commercialize our product candidates such as ZGN-1061 and ZGN-839.
+Although our pre-clinical animal studies to date suggest that ZGN-1061 has a reduced potential to impact thrombosis and an improved safety margin compared to beloranib, we are working to better understand the impact of MetAP2 inhibitor treatment on thrombotic activity more broadly and translate these observations to establish clinically useful biochemical markers.
+If a relationship between thrombotic events and our MetAP2 inhibitors is established at therapeutically relevant exposures, or if we are unable to demonstrate a lack of impact of our MetAP2 inhibitors on thrombosis-associated clinical markers, we may not be able to obtain regulatory approvals and commercialize our product candidates such as ZGN-1061.